 Federal-style buildings are found in virtually every city on the East Coast, from New England’s seaport towns, where merchant princes grew rich from trade, to Georgetown and Alexandria, Virginia, which were burgeoning in population and importance around the same time.
 Easily recognizable Federal-style residences-turned-museums in Greater Washington, DC, include Woodlawn Plantation (1805) in Virginia, Tudor Place (1815) in DC, and Decatur House (1819) in DC.

-View our portfolio to view Federal and other style homes the Wentworth team has remodeled in the Washington, DC metropolitan area.
+View our portfolio to check out Federal and other style homes the Wentworth team has remodeled in the Washington, DC, metropolitan area.

 Typically, a Federal-style house is a simple square or rectangular box, two or three stories high and two rooms deep.
-Some structures have been made larger, modified with projecting wings or attached dependencies, or even both.
-In some instances, one finds an elaborate curved or polygonal floor plan such as with the Octagon House in Washington DC (1799) located at 18th Street and New York Avenue NW.
+Some structures are more prominent, modified with projecting wings, attached dependencies, or both.
+Occasionally, elaborate curved or polygonal floor plans can be found, such as with the Octagon House (1799) in Washington, DC.

-In the Rockville historic district, at 103 West Montgomery Avenue, the Beall-Dawson house is an excellent example of Federal style, and exemplifies the shift away from the rigid axial symmetry of the Georgian style.
-Its asymmetrical arrangement of wings and other dependencies owes as much to function as to form.
+The Beall-Dawson house in the Rockville historic district is an excellent example of Federal style, exemplifying the shift away from the rigid axial symmetry of the Georgian style.
+Its asymmetrical arrangement of wings and other dependencies owes as much function as form.

-Not surprisingly, the building materials in Federal-style structures vary with location.
-The homes of the Northeast were typically clapboard.
-Southern houses were often brick, as are most of the homes in the urban north, where fireproofing was much desired.
+Not surprisingly, the building materials in Federal-style structures vary by location.
+The homes of the Northeast typically feature clapboard siding, while Southern houses are often made of brick.
+Architects in the urban North also commonly built with brick for their fireproofing qualities.